If you are the smartest person in the room, you are in the wrong room: Proof of Theorem

 This concludes the proof. \end{proof}

-\begin{definition} Let~$V_c \subseteq V$ be the set of configurations~$f$ such that the restriction of~$f$ to~$(N-M,M]$ is constant. \end{definition}
+\begin{definition} Let~$V_c \subseteq V$ be the set of configurations~$f$ such that the restriction of~$f$ to~$(N-M,N]$ is constant. \end{definition}

-Intuitively $V_c$~is the set of configurations in which the $M$~smartest people among~$1,\ldots,N$ occupy the same room: if~$N\leq M$, this means that all people are in the same room.
-As we will see, while the set~$V_s$ is a central hub in the graph~$G(N,M)$, the set~$V_c$ is poorly connected, see Figure~\ref{fig:1}.
+Intuitively, $V_c$~is the set of configurations in which the $M$~smartest people occupy the same room: if~$N\leq M$, this means that all people are in the same room.
+While the set~$V_s$ plays the role of central hub in the graph~$G(N,M)$, the vertices~$V_c$ are poorly connected (see also Figure~\ref{fig:1}):